-In the last few months our branding firm has seen an unprecedented rash of new business opportunities.
+In the last few months our firm has seen an unprecedented rash of opportunities.
 While I never look a gift horse in the mouth, the control freak, Type-A part of my personality wants to know where they’re all coming from.
 The small part of my brain dedicated to business analytics wants to know why.
 My partner Roberto does, too.

 But truth is, I think a lot of it has to do with this blog.
 That’s right, this blog that you receive every Wednesday morning at ten a.m.